The Killer (Part 1)

 Sharon’s parting critique of me, let it be said, had been off by 180 degrees.
 My dilemma wasn’t that I hadn’t seen the light, but that I’d seen too clearly what it exposed.

 My mother told me once that when I was born the obstetrician had remarked that I was “high-strung.”
 Since no further details were recalled by her, I can only imagine that I evacuated the womb trembling with terror.
 When I think of this, I’m reminded of another ghastly aspect of women’s bodies.
 This one involves nature’s design of the female anatomy and it makes perfect sense of my trepidation.
 A freshman at Pratt, for Christ’s sake, would know better than to locate the portal to the world in such close proximity to the anus.
-On the order of something my plumber might try to get away with, this arrangement made the moment of one’s birth comparable to exiting a subway station in pre-gentrified Jersey City.
+This ungodly configuration made the moment of one’s birth comparable to exiting a subway station in pre-gentrified Jersey City.

 Now that’s not just a joke.
 As it occurred to me later, the doctor’s comment had predicted a handicap to which I’d been sentenced.
-The crucial repression and denial mechanisms intended to insulate us against too keen an awareness of the deeper and uglier realities of existence, and belonging, it seemed, to most everyone else, were in my case missing.
+If my innocence as an infant hadn’t shielded me from too much clarity, as an adult, the crucial repression and denial mechanisms that mute too keen an awareness of the uglier realities of existence — and belonging, it appeared, to most everyone else — would be glaringly absent.

-And the consequences of this flaw were hardly confined to my inability to deeply connect with the women in my life.
-In fact, that was only a relatively small piece of it.
-I was also, and most devastatingly, consigned to a chronic anxiety and disconsolation about my own physical composition and fate (which, I suppose, the women simply mirrored).
+And the consequences of missing insulation were hardly confined to my inability to deeply connect with the women in my life.
+In fact, that was only a piece of it.
+I was also, and to an even greater degree, consigned to a chronic anxiety about my own physical composition and fate, which, I suppose, the women mirrored.
 The sinister underside of nature being so evident to me, I lived with a dread that would fluctuate from low to high, but which was unremittingly there.
-The horror of the inevitability and the agony of death that I knew their beauty disguised and distracted us from, a bright spring day or magnificent landscape were not, for example, phenomena to rejoice in, but ominous and disquieting.
+The horror of the inevitability and agony of death that I knew their beauty disguised and distracted us from, a bright spring day or magnificent landscape were not, for example, phenomena to rejoice in, but ominous and disquieting.

 My state of mind, however, was a secret that, with one exception back in my twenties, I never revealed, not to the women it affected or to anyone else.
-More than a little embarrassed by it, and my socializing being minimal anyway (I had friends but none with whom I was very tight), I was loathe to discuss it.
+More than a little embarrassed by it, and my socializing being minimal anyway (I had friends but none with whom I was particularly tight), I was loathe to discuss it.
 And inasmuch as I was functional, decent looking, educated and with a well-paying, if unrewarding, job, no one I came into contact with would suspect that something might be wrong.
-To my knowledge, the most negative thing ever expressed about me (apart from “commitment-phobia,” whatever the fuck that actually is) was that I tended to be “sullen.”
+To my knowledge, the most negative thing ever expressed about me (apart from “commitment phobia,” whatever the hell that actually is) was that I tended to be “sullen.”

 “Sullen.”
 I could summon no argument against that description.
 Veiled as my inner wretchedness may have been by a determination to appear as together as possible, I was still, and much too often, visibly tense and morose.

-That exception I mentioned above was a psychiatrist who I saw twice a week for the better part of a year.
-I told him my story and he diagnosed the symptoms I presented as depression, which he interpreted as a chemical imbalance.
+That exception I mentioned above was a psychiatrist who I saw once a week for the better part of a year.
+I told him my story and he diagnosed the symptoms I presented as depression; a condition he defined as a chemical imbalance.
 In the course of my treatment, I went through an array of psychotropics, none of which had any effect whatsoever on my thoughts or moods.
-(The few times I’d tried street drugs like cocaine and speed they’d worked to appreciably lift my spirits, but as good as they’d made me feel the gratifications they afforded would dissipate rapidly.)
-My depression, this shrink said one day, was “refractory,” impervious, that is, to medication, and he was talking about alternatives like electric shock therapy (as a means with which to rearrange my chemistry???), when I abruptly upped and left.
-What he didn’t grasp was that depression (whether or not it’s recognized or conceptualized in this way by those who are cursed by it) was caused by seeing the world as it is.
+(The street drugs I’d tried, like cocaine and speed, had worked to appreciably lift my spirits, but as good as they’d made me feel, the gratifications they afforded would dissipate rapidly and leave me worse off than I was before.)
+My depression, this shrink said finally, was “refractory,” impervious, that is, to medication, and he was talking about alternatives like electric shock therapy when I upped and left.
+What this man didn’t grasp was that my “depression” was caused by seeing the world as it is.
+Bringing my chemicals into balance (which — who knows? — he may’ve already accomplished) wasn’t going to change that.

-I’d pretty much understood at this juncture that, notwithstanding the perpetual yearning that a miracle would happen to eradicate the quandary I was in, nothing figured to release me from my consciousness and fear of the evil that nature embodied.
-The cruelty of nature (watch those shows on the animal channels for a demonstration of how it doesn’t give an antelope’s ass about the sanctity of innocent life) was too starkly discernible to me.
-As I’ve said, the mechanisms—I mean the illusions and mental manipulations—other people were able to employ in order to live with some measure of interior peace in respect to the unacceptable reality nature posed were not available to me.
+I understood, at this juncture, that nothing short of the miraculous figured to release me from my hyperconsciousness and fear of the evil that nature embodied.
+The cruelty of nature (watch those shows on the animal channels for a demonstration of how it doesn’t give an antelope’s ass about the sanctity of innocent life, but just makes more of it) was too starkly discernible to me.
+As I’ve said, the mechanisms — I mean the illusions and mental manipulations — other people were able to employ in order to live with some measure of interior peace in respect to the unacceptable reality nature posed were not available to me.
 I’m speaking of, say, religion and the immortality it promised (or the justification for suffering it provided).
 I’m also speaking of an immersion in social or political missions to absorb the attention.
-And, to be sure, I’m speaking of profound romantic love which, from what I’ve observed, is a method people subconsciously use to transform the body from a source of apprehension into something quite the opposite—a vessel of transcendent pleasure.
-(This is probably the fundamental reason the termination of romantic attachments seems to be so shattering for most of mankind.)
+And, to be sure, I’m speaking of profound romantic love which, from what I’ve observed, is a method subconsciously used to transform the body from a source of apprehension into something quite the opposite — a vessel of transcendent pleasure.
+(This is probably the fundamental reason the termination of romantic attachments seems to be so shattering for many people.)

 - Log in to post comments